madeindjs/sentryo/README.md

 Some concerns about somes choice during development:

-- Sentryo use `TEXT`everywhere in database (which is very not good)
+- Sentryo use `TEXT` everywhere in database (which is very not good).
+So I made choice to adapt my code according to the databse schema.
 - `vehicle` contains a spelling mistake which I included in controller / model / url names for constencies reasons